tweag/python-monorepo-example/2017-09-01-free-monads.md

 getLine = liftF (GetLine id)
 ```

-At the top-most level you want to create a functor representing your business
+At the top-most level, you want to create a functor representing your business
 logic.
-In this case we are making some software for people who want to organise
+In this case, we are making some software for people who want to organise
 social clubs.

 ```haskell